 If a casino security guard in Nevada suspects a person of violating NRS 207.200, security will take the person to a detention room.
 At that point, either one of three things will occur:

-- Security contacts the police, who will then arrest and book the person at the local jail; or
+- Security contacts the police.
+Who will then arrest and book the person in jail; or

-- Security contacts the police, who will then issue the person a citation with instructions to appear in court at an arraignment in Nevada (where charges are formally brought); or
+- Security contacts the police.
+Who will then issue the person a citation.
+It will have instructions to appear at an arraignment; or

-- Security releases the person after getting his/her name and contact information, which security will then pass along to law enforcement.
-If the D.A. decides to press trespass charges, the person will receive a summons in the mail ordering him/her to appear in court for an arraignment.
+- Security releases the person after getting the contact information.
+Security will then pass this along to law enforcement.
+The D.A. will decide whether to press trespass charges.
+If yes, the D.A. will mail a summons.
+It will order the person to appear at the arraignment.

-Note that people who receive a citation or a summons in lieu of an arrest need to be careful not to ignore it.
-Failing to appear in court in Nevada (NRS 199.335) is a separate crime carrying fines and/or jail, and the judge will issue a Nevada bench warrant for the defendant's arrest.5 But since trespass is such a minor offense, defendants can usually avoid appearing in court as long as they hire an attorney to go for them.
+People who receive a citation or a summons in lieu of an arrest need to be careful not to ignore it.
+Failing to appear in court (NRS 199.335) is a separate crime carrying fines and/or jail, and the judge will issue a bench warrant for the defendant's arrest.5 But since trespass is such a minor offense, defendants can usually avoid appearing in court as long as they hire an attorney to go for them.

 1.2.
 Other trespass situations in Nevada